 I am surprised at how long it has been since I wrote in my journal.
 Lots of things have happened and although there have been a few times I thought about writing in my journal I didn’t because somehow things seemed to right themselves.

-Rich has been off with severe depression since September last year (we did renew our vows in August and it was lovely.) he went to counselling and his counselling helped me in that I do understand that I am in the acceptance phase: What happened has happened
+Danny has been off with severe depression since September last year (we did renew our vows in August and it was lovely.)
+He went to counselling and his counselling helped me in that I do understand that I am in the acceptance phase: What happened has happened

 It has made me feel and react a certain way and that is just the way it is.
 I understand why or what has happened is natural and I don’t beat myself up over it; in the same way I understand why some people are like they are.
 But I still make a choice (for example to step away from it) to protect myself; and I don’t beat myself up over that either!